zalkar-z/UDP_DoS/README.md

 ### Defense Against DoS in Action

 (4/2/2020) The server now has a rate limiter built in that by utilizing the system's firewalls (iptables on Linux and only Linux for now) would block whichever IP is sending too many requests in a short amount of time.

+(4/6/2020) (Q-Hx) Despite the fact that the server is working as expected, it is still a failure overall on the defense side.
+The IPs are indeed blocked, as the server would stop receiving package from any clients that violate the rate limiter.

+However, due to the fact that the protocol is UDP, my assumption is that the server would still have already received the packet before dropping it.
+The result is that the bots would still be able to throttle the bandwidth (or block the port? whichever it is) and block the client from being able to make a connection.

+Some solutions that we have discussed include installing a proxy server or implement a load balancer.
+Both of these seem to be overkill for the amount of time we have and the amount of skill we possess.
+For a future note, the most common advice I have seen on the Internet on how to prevent an UDP flood attack would be to prevent it at the very edge (upstream, however you call it) of the network.

+I am definitely interested in being able to improve upon this, though again,we might do something similar to that in the future anyways, so what I'd say is that this served as a great learning experience.